Ekleog/kannader/book/src/queue_internals.md

    folder
  - Creating a symlink in the `<queue>/queue` folder is atomic
- - Once a write is flushed without error, it is guaranteed not to be changed by something other than a yuubind instance (or another system aware of yuubind's protocol and guarantees)
+ - Once a write is flushed without error, it is guaranteed not to be changed by something other than a kannader instance (or another system aware of kannader's protocol and guarantees)

 ### `<queue>/data`